 Some Ativan users, especially those that were heavily addicted to the drug, may continue to experience post-acute withdrawal symptoms for weeks, months, or a year or more.
-These are more psychological in nature, and include continued cravings, depression, lack of energy or interest in doing things once enjoyed, and dull emotions.
+These are more psychological in nature and include continued cravings, depression, lack of energy or interest in doing things once enjoyed, and dull emotions.
 For those that fall into this category, long-term psychological care is recommended.

 This decreases the severity of withdrawal symptoms and gives you a better chance at staying off them, rather than relapsing.

 Detoxing is the first step toward freedom from Ativan addiction.
 This is best done in a medical detox facility such as an inpatient or outpatient treatment center.
-Because Ativan is a short-acting benzo, sometimes you will be prescribed a longer-acting benzo to help you taper off Ativan, such as Librium or Valium.
+Because Ativan is short-acting benzo, sometimes you will be prescribed longer-acting benzo to help you taper off Ativan, such as Librium or Valium.
 Then, over time you will be able to get off the longer-acting benzo as well.

 If you attend an inpatient treatment center, you will live at the center while you undergo treatment.
-Many people opt to stay 30, 60, or 90 days in treatment under the care of addiction specialists who monitor and assist you around-the-clock.
+Many people opt to stay 30, 60, or 90 days in treatment under the care of addiction specialists who monitor and assist you around the clock.
 This is a great option for those who are heavily addicted to Ativan or have had relapse after relapse trying to stop using the drug on their own.

 If your addiction to Ativan is mild, you may benefit from attending an outpatient treatment center, in which case you will reside at home and commute at various times throughout the week for sessions.
 This level of care works well for those that have family or work responsibilities and cannot leave home to attend treatment long-term.